 WE FIGHT FOR HEALTH

 Being healthy is central to living a better life.
 Whether it’s access to regular check-ups, having someone to talk to about your mental well-being or learning healthy behaviors, being healthy can dramatically influence someone’s life.
-Last year, United Way helped 6,000 Central Floridians increase their health and well-being by leveraging more than $8 million into health-related services and programs.
+Last year, 28,973 Central Floridians participated in programs and services that helped them avoid risky behaviors and increase their health and wellbeing.

 UNITED WAY MANAGED PROGRAMS

 - 4,432 HIV/AIDS patients in Orange, Osceola, Seminole and Brevard county improved their quality of life through the Ryan White ACA and Ryan White Part B/General Revenue programs.

 - 426 children and their families were able to identify potential developmental or behavioral concerns and were linked to community supports through the Help Me Grow program.
 Because of Help Me Grow, 77% of parents and caregivers increased their knowledge about child developmental milestones.

 - 437 clients affected by the June 12, 2016 Pulse tragedy received mental health care through the Orlando United Assistance Center.

 - 19,575 children, youth and adults obtained health care services

 - 94% of parents and caregivers improved their parenting skills